BaljinderHothi/CTP-Hackathon/README.md

 ## No Node But Have Mongodb

-The install and install process is located here [Node install](https://nodejs.org/en/download) for NodeJS.
+The install and install process is located here [Node](https://nodejs.org/en/download) for NodeJS.
 NPM comes packaged with it as well

 Once you have finished this installation process